BERNARDO31P/FastDownloader/readme.md

 - Download from [supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)

 ## Settings
-- Save artist name in song title
-  - Useful when downloading from YouTube Music
 - Close to tray
   - Minimize to tray when closing
 - Start automatically at system startup